-2022-2023 Advanced Consent Form
+2024-2025 Advanced Consent Form

-Student Name Grade: School:Teacher: Parents please discuss each statement below with your child and initial each statement.
-I have reviewed the district's recommendation.
-I understand the additional work outside of the regular classroom will be expected.
-I understand that this class is rigorous.
-I understand that I will not be allowed to drop this course unless I meet the following requirements: score 73 or below for the first nine weeks, attend 3 or more tutorial sessions, and have a parent/teacher conference to discuss progress I understand that failure to meet these 3 requirements is subject to removal from the Advanced class.
-I understand that if I drop this course I will not be allowed to get back into the advanced class unt the following school year and a recommendation from the teacher must be provided.
-Teacher Signature: Campus Principal: Parent Signature: Student Signature:
+Student I Name Grade: School: Teacher: Parents p olease discuss each state ement below with your child and initial each h statement.
+I nave reviewed the distri ct's recommendation.
+I t understand the addition al work outside of the regular classroom wi II be expected.
+I understand that this clas ss is rigorous.

+$oldsymbol{oldsymbol{\bot}}$ I understand that I will not be allowed to drop this course unless I meet the follow i ing

+requii irements:

+• score 73 or below for the first nine weeks,

+• attend 3 or more tutorial sessions, and

+• have a parent/teacher conference to discuss progress

+I understand that failure to meet these 3 requirements is subject to removal from the Advanced

+class.
+5.

+I understand that if I drop this course I will not be allowed to get back into the ad vanced class until

+the fo following school year and a recommendation from the teacher must be provided.

+I understand that if I do not pass with a 70+ for Semester 1, I will be subject to re moval from the

+class s pending a meeting with the Advanced placement committee.

+Teach her Signature:

+Camp pus Principal:

+Paren nt Signature:

+Stude ent Signature:

+A .1 .1 Name I Community

+Additi tional Comments: